syncfusion-content/javascript-docs/js/DropDownList/Data-binding.md

 The following example depicts the way to bind data to the **DropdownList** widget through the knockout support that enables and populates data to a **DropdownList** widget based on the value set to the other dropdown widget.

-> **Note:** You need to include the “ej.widget.knockout.min.js” file library to achieve this behaviour and you need to pass the control properties as data attribute in input tag itself as like data role behaviour.
+N>  You need to include the “ej.widget.knockout.min.js” file library to achieve this behaviour and you need to pass the control properties as data attribute in input tag itself as like data role behaviour.

 In an HTML page, add a &lt;input&gt; element to configure DropdownList widget